RIOT-OS/riotdocker/c2rust-built/README.md

 This image contains built and usable versions of [c2rust].
-It is provided because upstream [does not release binaries] for c2rust and its companion tools, and because the [branch this is built from (for-riot)] contains some fixes to c2rust required to work on RIOT.
+It is provided because upstream [does not release binaries] for c2rust and its companion tools.

 As this changes rarely,
 and because on the github-workers infrastructure this is [difficult to get right],